 Financial independence and early retirement

 For some of us, the ultimate goal is to be financially secure enough that we can retire early if we so desire.
 Typically this is done by aggressively saving and investing, while also creating passive income streams that can replace your paycheck.
 There are lots of different paths to financial independence, but most often they include some combinations of:

 - Investing in cash-flow producing rental properties

-A well developed money management system should function like a well-balanced ecosystem, with different pieces that all serve a specific purpose and work in coordination with each other.
+A well-developed money management system should function as a well-balanced ecosystem, with different pieces that all serve a specific purpose and work in coordination with each other.
 It should incorporate elements of budgeting, saving, and investing, all working in harmony.
 At the highest level, money all flows in and out from the exact same place, my primary checking account.
 From there it flows through different levels, each with their own purpose and benefit.

-Here's a diagram of how I've set mine up my money management system.
+Here’s a diagram of how I’ve set mine up to my money management system.

 Tips, myths, rules of thumb, and common money mistakes

 6 personal finance tips you can start using today